jdemel/gr-polarwrap/docs/README.md

 # gr-polarwrap

-This is the GNU Radio block wrapper for `polar-codes`.
+This is the GNU Radio block wrapper for [`polar-codes`](https://github.com/ant-uni-bremen/polar-codes).
 An awesome high-throughput, low-latency polar encoder/decoder implementation.
+This GNU Radio Out-of-Tree (OOT) module integrates `polar-codes` into the GNU Radio FECAPI.

 ## Install dependencies